camillegit/camillegit.github.io/_posts/2024-11-29-OptimalDecisionMaking.md

 ### Data Cleaning

 A crucial step in any project is cleaning and processing the data.
-Steps included:
+Steps included :

 - **Eliminate unobtainable equipment**: Filter out items present in the database but not obtainable in-game.
 - **Recalculate set bonuses**: Sets offer incremental bonuses depending on the number of items selected.
 An incremental method was developed to calculate bonuses as new equipment is added.